 The nature of the terms of insurance contracts written is such that certain external variables can be identified on which related cash flows for claim payments depend.
-The tables below and on the next page provide an overview of the key variables upon which the amount of related cash flows are dependent:
+The tables below provide an overview of the key variables upon which the amount of related cash flows are dependent:

-Type of contract Detail of contract terms & conditions Nature of compensation for claims Key variables that affect the timing and uncertainty of future cash flows Non-participating insurance contracts with fixed and guaranteed terms.
+Type of contract Detail of contract Nature of Key variables that affect the terms & compensation for timing and uncertainty of conditions claims future cash flows Non-participating insurance contracts with fixed and guaranteed terms.
 Benefit cypes include life, trauma and njury.
 Benefits paid on death, injury or ill health or that are fixed and guaranteed and not at the discretion of the issuer.
 Premiums are variable at the insurer's discretion.
 Benefits, defined by the insurance contract, are determined by the contract and are not directly affected by the performance of underlying assets or the performance of the contracts as a whole.
 Mortality Morbidity Discontinuance rates Expenses Market interest rates Inflation rates